Passport Photograph

 • The person must appear with a neutral expression and a closed mouth.

-• The person must appear without a reflection on the glasses, in case he/she's wearing and the glasses frame mustn't cover the eyes or other face characteristics.
-To prevent this kind of problems, it's recommended not to wear eye glasses, when it is possible.
+• The person must appear without any reflection on eye glasses, in case he/she is wearing, and the glasses frame must not cover the eyes or other face characteristics.
+To prevent this kind of problems, it is recommended not to wear eye glasses, when it is possible.

 Also, for health problems it is allowed to cover face characteristics (a medical certificate should be submitted).